kyyril/NextJS/README.md

   Fetching data on the client-side and integrating it into your Next.js application.
   *Example:* Use `useEffect` and `fetch` to retrieve data after the component has mounted.

-## 📌 How to Use This Course

-Each topic provides foundational knowledge and practical examples to build and scale your Next.js applications.
-Follow along step-by-step, or jump to the sections most relevant to your learning needs.

 Happy learning! 🚀